nhrap-dev/HIFLD_HAZUS_UPDATER/README.md

 This is currently a work in progress.

 2019-11-01
 Added Transportation and Utility Scripts.
 Updated Setup Instructions.
 Updated Essential Facility scripts to accept most recent schema changes in hifld data.
+Updated config.